Representative Ranking for Deliberation in the Public Sphere: Discussion

 The online public sphere presents an opportunity to scale informal public deliberation.
 However, current tools for prosocial moderation and ranking of online comments may also inadvertently suppress legitimate viewpoints, undermining another key aspect of deliberation: inclusion of diverse viewpoints.
 In this paper, we introduced a general framework for algorithm ranking that incorporates a representation constraint from social choice theory.
 We showed, in theory and practice, how enforcing this JR constraint can result in greater representation while being compatible with optimizing for other measures of conversational quality or even user engagement.
 Our work sets the groundwork for more principled algorithmic interventions that can uphold conversational norms while maintaining representation.

-\textbf{Limitations.} In our work, we implemented a proof-of-concept that illustrates the benefits of incorporating representation constraints in conjunction with existing algorithmic interventions for comment ranking.
-However, there are still additional questions that should be considered before deploying it on a real-world platform.
+\textbf{Limitations.} Nevertheless, there are still additional questions that should be considered before deploying our framework on a real-world platform.

-First, the JR representation constraint depends upon an approval matrix that specifies which users approve of which comments.
-However, it is not always clear which users should be included in the approval matrix.
+First, the JR representation constraint depends on an approval matrix specifying which users approve which comments.
+It is not always clear which users should be included in the approval matrix.
 For example, should it be all users on the platform or only those who saw the post?
-The answer to this question will likely be different for different platforms.
+The answer to this question may be different for different platforms.

 Second, on real-world platforms, users will not ``vote'' on all comments, and thus, their approval of various comments will need to be inferred~\citep{halpern2023representation}.
 To provide users with genuine representation, it is essential to ensure these inferences are accurate.
 (Our Remesh experiments in \Cref{sec:exp} also relied on inferences of the approval matrix and should be interpreted with this in mind.)
 Moreover, on many platforms, users' approval will need to be inferred from engagement data such as upvotes or likes.
 If the chosen engagement significantly diverges from actual user approval, the validity of the process could be compromised.
 Investigating the impact of biased approval votes, in a similar vein to the work of \citet{halpern2023representation} or \citet{faliszewski2022robustness}, could be an interesting direction for future work